What to Pack & Bring...

 - Note paper, pens, pencils

-- A piece of string or ribbon for closing ceremonies (3 feet long).
+- A piece of string or ribbon for closing ceremony (3 feet long, thicker than thread and thinner than rope)

-- Hand Drum (any kind, more than one is fine)
+- Hand Drum (any kind, more than one is fine, but we will have extra drums to share)

-- Optional: Djun djun, or any extra ‘sounds’ that you would like to contribute (gongs, chimes, bilaphones, etc).
-We will have extra drums to share.
+- Optional: Djun djun, or any extra ‘sounds’ that you would like to contribute (gongs, chimes, bilaphones, etc)

 Internet and Cell Reception